kktiwa/deckset-presentations/data_architecture_sydney_2024_talk/cracking_the_code_of_data_governance.md

 ---
 ![right fit](assets/policies_as_template.png)
-# Adopt policies as templates
+# Codify policies as IaC templates

+An example of storage policy template abstraction:

 ```yaml
 {